SerendipitysX/WYTIWYR/README.md

 ## Backend Setup

 Following WYTIWYR framework, there are two stage namely *Annotation* and *Retrieval*.
 Before settng up these two file, make sure the ip adress and port right.
-Also the You can specify paramenter $\nu$ and $\mu$ to adjust the weight of attribute and user prompt as descripted in paper.
+Also the you can specify paramenter $\nu$ and $\mu$ to adjust the weight of attribute and user prompt as descripted in paper.

 $$
 \mathcal{S} = S_{\mathcal{Q}} \cdot \text{e}^{\nu  S_{\mathcal{I}_A} +\mu  S_{\mathcal{M}}}